 Nursing his dream of starting an environmental centre in Ndabibi, Josphat requested that the government transfer him home.
 Armed with ideas and input from diverse groups, he designed a curriculum of 40 lessons he considered ideal to positively impact rural Kenyan communities such as his.

 Ndabibi Environmental Conservation Centre officially opened in August 2005 with Josphat, its visionary leader, also wearing the hats of teacher, employer and community organizer.
 Thirtreen years later its success has exceeded his projections.

 Operations Assistant, Controller, Catering Manager

 Tabitha, Josphat’s wife, works closely with him in a more “behind the scenes” capacity.
 She embraces his dream, one she has helped him to realize from the beginning.
 In her role as controller she is especially vigilant about every shilling.
-In addition to serving as catering manager, Tabitha oversees the compound and attends to client welfare just as she does to that of the three Macharia children, Antony, Joseph and Sarah.
+In addition to serving as catering manager, Tabitha oversees the compound and attends to client welfare just as she does to that of the Macharia children, Joseph and Sarah.

 Growth and constant activity in the Centre have created employment opportunities for Ndabibi villagers.
 The Centre currently employs:

 an animal caretaker